 Note: Alcohol transported on an airplane cannot be consumed on board.

 Depending on their size, musical instruments can be carried on board, handled as checked baggage, or carried as cabin-seat baggage.

-In the case of customers who purchased a Basic Economy ticket, a small musical instrument may be carried on in addition to a small personal item, subject to the same conditions below.
+In the case of customers who purchased a Basic Economy ticket, a small musical instrument may be carried on, subject to the same conditions below.
 A larger musical instrument that does not fit in the overhead bin due to its size and is brought to the gate will be checked to your final destination and subject to the applicable checked baggage fees plus a $25 gate handling charge.

 MileagePlus Premier® members, primary cardmembers of a qualifying MileagePlus credit card or Star AllianceTM Gold members who purchased a Basic Economy ticket, are subject to the existing musical instrument policy that allows one small musical instrument as part of their carry-on baggage allowance.

 As part of the allowance of one carry-on bag plus one personal item, a passenger may carry a violin, guitar or other small musical instrument on board the aircraft if:

 - The instrument can be stowed in the overhead bin or under the seat in front of the passenger; and